ni/niveristand-custom-device-handbook/docs/classic/index.md

 # Custom Device Classic

-The **Classic** framework is the original VeriStand custom device development framework.
-The developer authors the configuration UI, scripting API, and orchestration code manually in LabVIEW, giving maximum flexibility over the device architecture.
+The **Classic** framework is the original VeriStand Custom Device development framework.
+The developer authors the configuration UI, scripting API, configuration and channel access code manually in LabVIEW, giving maximum flexibility over the Custom Device architecture.

-If you are new to custom devices, first review [Selecting a Framework: Classic vs. Express](../Framework_Selection.md) to confirm Classic is the right framework for your project.
+If you are new to Custom Devices, first review [Selecting a Framework: Classic vs. Express](../Framework_Selection.md) to confirm Classic is the right framework for your project.

 For more details on the Classic framework, refer to the following sections.